 The Powtoon method for presenting this: The doctor opens with a personal story about Mary, a 64 year-old-patient who visits the clinic frequently to keep up with her blood work, exams, or any other health concerns.
 The doctor then explains that through his treatment she can significantly decrease her number of visits, which will consequently allow her to spend more time at home with her family.

 BAM!!
 Instant captivation!
 Most likely at least a few people in the audience have grandmothers (or are grandmothers) and can personally relate to this story, thus making the content of the presentation appealing on a personal level.

 In conclusion, though we may not always love our politicians (in fact the word “love” and “politics” rarely find themselves in the same sentence), there is no doubt that we can learn a lot about effective presenting from them!

-Stay tuned tomorrow for Get started on your next presentation now by signing up with PowToon!
+Get started on your next presentation now by signing up with Powtoon!
 Click here and let the fun begin!

 Latest posts by Jordana Pepper (see all)

 - The Most Creative Teacher Is… - October 22, 2015

 - How To Make Marketing Videos People Will Really Love & Share! - April 28, 2015